pivotal/docs-tap/scc/ootb-supply-chain-reference.hbs.md

 ```

 The workload's `apps.tanzu.vmware.com/workload-type` label determines which template is used at this step.
-E.g. when the workload has a label `apps.tanzu.vmware.com/workload-type:web`, the supply chain references
+For example, when the workload has a label `apps.tanzu.vmware.com/workload-type:web`, the supply chain references
 `config-template`.

-No params are provided by the supply-chain.
+No parameters are provided by the supply-chain.

 ### service-bindings

 Refers to the [service-binding template](ootb-template-reference.hbs.md#service-bindings).

-No params are provided by the supply-chain.
+No parameters are provided by the supply-chain.

 ### api-descriptors

 Refers to the [api-descriptors template](ootb-template-reference.hbs.md#api-descriptors).

-No params are provided by the supply-chain.
+No parameters are provided by the supply-chain.

 ### config-writer

 Refers to the
 [config-writer-and-pull-requester-template](ootb-template-reference.hbs.md#config-writer-and-pull-requester-template)
 when the tap-value `gitops.commit_strategy` is `pull_request`.
 Otherwise, this resource refers to the [config-writer-template](ootb-template-reference.hbs.md#config-writer-template)

-Params provided:
+Parameters provided:

 - `serviceAccount` from tap-value `service_account`.
 Overridable by workload.
 - `registry` from tap-value `registry`.
 NOT overridable by workload.

 ### deliverable

 Refers to the [external-deliverable-template](ootb-template-reference.hbs.md#external-deliverable-template)
 when the tap-value `external_delivery` evaluates to `true`.
 Otherwise the resource refers to the [deliverable-template](ootb-template-reference.hbs.md#deliverable-template).

-Params provided:
+Parameters provided:

 - `registry` from tap-value `registry`.
 NOT overridable by workload.

-## Params provided by all Supply Chains to all Resources
+## Parameters provided by all Supply Chains to all Resources

-All of the following params are overridable by the workload.
+All of the following parameters are overridable by the workload.

 - `gitops_branch` from tap-value `gitops.branch`
 - `gitops_user_name` from tap-value `gitops.username`